DO-Solutions/do-db-config-ui/README.md

 ### Monitoring Workflow

 - **Monitor DO OpenAPI Database Changes (`do-openapi.yml`):**
-  - Runs every 6 hours to check for updates to DigitalOcean's OpenAPI specification
+  - Runs periodically to check for updates to DigitalOcean's OpenAPI specification
   - Monitors changes specifically in the database configuration models
   - Creates a pull request when changes are detected
   - Includes commit details and links to the original OpenAPI changes